-- Must compile a list of 15 signatures of support for your campaign for SGO.
+- Must compile a list of 15 signatures saying they support you running for SGO.
 A template for the list is attached to this application and can be submitted with the application,

 After submitting this application and the petition list, you will receive an email saying you have been approved by Student Development to run for your selected office.
 You will be allowed to campaign for two weeks in the spring and will be required to give a speech in front of the student body.
 Elections will be held by a secret ballot.
 Good luck!